Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Governance Guide/x.x Timeless Wisdom, Principles, and Values.md

 ### 15. Immediately Related Circles Should Be Double Linked
 Doubling linking creates connection, energy and information flow, and equilibrium / balance in the System.

-### 16. The Total Nested Set of Circles Should be Unified by One Thing, at the Absolute / Highest Level of Abstraction
+### 16. The Total Nested Set of Circles Should be Unified by One Thing at the Absolute / Highest Level of Abstraction

 ### 17. The One Thing Should Not Be Concretized

 ### 18. Decisions Should Be Make Through a Process of Discernment and Consent in Each Circle